-Ouantitative Methods in Economics Course title Quantitative Methods in Economics Level of course first cycle Teaching method lecture Person responsible for the course Maciej Oesterreich E-mail address to the person Maciej.Oesterreich@zut.edu.pl Course code (if applicable) WEKON-1-36-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course The primary objectives of the course is to g methods of econometric analysis - analysis breakeven analysis. practical knowledge about application of various process; efficiency analysis; cost analysis; mization transport routes (cost and time criteria).
+Course title Ouantitative Methods in Economics Course title Qualitative Fiethous in Leonomics Level of course second cycle Teaching method lecture lecture Person responsible for the course Maciej Oesterreich E-mail address to the person Maciej.Oesterreich@zut.edu.pl Course code (if applicable) WEKON-1-36-L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course The primary objectives of the course is to gain theoretical and practical knowledge about application of various methods of econometric analysis - analysis of the production process; efficiency analysis; cost analysis; breakeven analysis. mization transport routes (cost and time criteria).
 Entry requirements Completed courses of mathematics, statistics Basic knowledge of economics.
 Estimation and validation of production function (Cobb-Douglas function).
 Application of production function and work efficiency function.
 Course contents Classical and econometrical breakeven analysis.
 Cost production analysis.
 Transportation problem.
 Lecture with multimedial presentation Assessment methods Exercises during laboratories Assessment methods In-class activity and participation.
 Written tests.
-1. D. R. Anderson, D. J. Sweeney, T. A. Willi South-Western, 2011 ams,, Statistics For Business And Economics, Cengage Learning, Recommended 2.
+1. D. R. Anderson, D. J. Sweeney, T. A. Williams,, Statistics For Business And Economics, Cengage Learning, South-Western, 2011 Recommended 2.
 A.D.
 Aczel, J. Sounderpandian, Complete Business Statistics, McGraw-Hill, 2008 readings 3.
 F. S. Lieberman, G. J. Hillier, Introduction to Operations Research, McGraw-Hill, 1990, 5 4.
 P.G.
 Farnham, Economics for Managers, Pearson, 2013, 3 Knowledge Student will obtain skills in: estimation and verification of econometric models of production, forecasting on the basis of econometric models of production and work efficiency function, analysis of breakeven, cost production analysis, solving transportation problems (time / cost criteria).

-I Course title Regional Economy Level of course first cycle Teaching method lecture Person responsible for the course Agnieszka Brelik E-mail address to the person Agnieszka.Brelik@zut.edu.pl Course code (if applicable) Ekon_1E_L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course the regional economy.
-The should have ab After this course students should know definition of regional economy and they should understand meaning of the regional economy.
+Course title Regional Economy Level of course second cycle Teaching method lecture Person responsible for the course Agnieszka Brelik E-mail address to the person Agnieszka.Brelik@zut.edu.pl Course code (if applicable) Ekon_1E_L ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course After this course students should know definition of regional economy and they should understand meaning of the regional economy.
 The should have ability to analyse and synthesize, the ability to apply the methods for evaluation of the economic level of the region and the interpretation of theirs results.
-Entry requirements Basic knowledge about micro and macroed conomics Course contents Definition, functions and types of regional economy Resilience, competitiveness and sustainable development of the region - similarities and differences Typology of European regions vs. effects of workforce changes by the level of research and development activities intensity Innovation vs. regional development Economy of Municipalities Case studies Assessment methods Lecture with multimedial presentation lab, workshop; interactive: discussions, case studies. attendance, in-class activity and participation, Recommended readings Bristow G.,, Resilient regions: re-'place'ing regional competitiveness,, Cambridge Journal of Regions, Economy and Society 2010, vol. 3., Cambridge, 2010 Christopherson S., Michie J., Tyler P.,, Regional resilience: theoretical and empirical perspectives,, Cambridge Journal of Regions, Economy and Society 2010, vol. 3., Cambridge, 2010 Knowledge After completing the course, students should be able to define and analyze actual problems areas and factors, to formulate proposals of problem solutions in a region including the draft of their application.
+Entry requirements Basic knowledge about micro and macroed conomics Course contents Definition, functions and types of regional economy Resilience, competitiveness and sustainable development of the region - similarities and differences Typology of European regions vs. effects of workforce changes by the level of research and development activities intensity Innovation vs. regional development Economy of Municipalities Case studies Assessment methods Lecture with multimedial presentation Recommended readings Bristow G.,, Resilient regions: re-'place'ing regional competitiveness,, Cambridge Journal of Regions, Economy and Society 2010, vol. 3., Cambridge, 2010 Christopherson S., Michie J., Tyler P.,, Regional resilience: theoretical and empirical perspectives,, Cambridge Journal of Regions, Economy and Society 2010, vol. 3., Cambridge, 2010 Knowledge After completing the course, students should be able to define and analyze actual problems areas and factors, to formulate proposals of problem solutions in a region including the draft of their application.
 Skills Student is able to correctly interpret economic phenomena, use their knowledge and known tools to analyze economic data in the regional system and is able to assess economic and financial phenomena occurring on a regional scale.
-Other social competences erstands the need for personal development, is able to think and act in an entrepreneurial
+Other social competences The student is aware of the level of knowle able to supplement acquired knowledge ar manner, is ready to take on challenges. erstands the need for personal development, is able to think and act in an entrepreneurial